mikhailsmyslov/project-lvl1-s504/README.md

 - 3.1.0 - corrections according to mentor's remarks;
 - 3.1.2 - corrections according to mentor's remarks;
 - 3.1.2 - corrections according to mentor's remarks;
+- 3.1.3 - facade for games selection added;